RocketChat/Rocket.Chat/.changeset/seven-otters-worry.md

 '@rocket.chat/meteor': patch
 ---

-Fixes presence status language reset in User Status settings to retain the selected language after saving
+Fixes an issue where the language preference was not being applied to the custom user status page, specifically for the status options in the table.
+The fix ensures the status options are translated correctly.